Home » FAMILY » How to Have a Grateful Heart

 Gratitude Empowers Your Prayer Life

-If you struggle with other aspects of prayer besides gratitude, I highly encourage you to use a prayer journal.
-I have used a prayer journal off and on over many years.
-And the special thing about a prayer journal is that it can change as your needs change.
+If you struggle with other aspects of prayer besides gratitude, a prayer journal can be a valuable tool.
+I have used a prayer journal off and on for many years.
+One of the special things about using a prayer journal is that it can change as your needs change.

-The important part is to have a tool that can help you pray more specifically, intentionally, and consistently.
+No matter what tools you use, the important thing is to have a tool that helps you pray more specifically, intentionally, and consistently – and helps you have a grateful heart.

 Similar Posts